valerioarvizzigno/homecraft_vertex/README.md

 7. Load the all-distillroberta-v1 (https://huggingface.co/sentence-transformers/all-distilroberta-v1) ML model in you Elastic cluster via Eland client and start it
 8. Index the Home Depot dataset (https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) into elastic through an ingest pipeline that leverages the previosly loaded model on the title field
 9. Set up the environment variables cloud_id, cloud_pass and cloud_user with your deployment credentials and cloud id.
+10. Fine-tune text-bison@001 via VertexAI fine-tuning feature, using the fine-tuning/fine_tuning_dataset.jsonl file.
+This will instruct the model in advertizing partner network when specific questions are asked.
+For more information about fine-tuning look at https://cloud.google.com/vertex-ai/docs/generative-ai/models/tune-models#generative-ai-tune-model-python
 10. Run streamlit app

  ```bash